zzxwill/odps/intl.en-US/User Guide/SDK/Python SDK.md

 ## DataFrame {#section_ns3_1bc_wdb .section}

-PyODPS provides DataFrame API, which provides interfaces similar to pandas, but can fully utilize computing capability of MaxCompute.
+PyODPS offers DataFrame API, which provides interfaces similar to pandas, but can fully utilize computing capability of MaxCompute.
 For the complete DataFrame document, see [DataFrame](http://pyodps.readthedocs.io/zh_CN/latest/df.html).

 The following is an example of DataFrame: